mtrudel/pragmatic_context/README.md

   within the `@context` field.
 * If a type is given for the contextualized class (via the `contextualize_as_type` statement), it will have a matching `@type` field in its JSON-LD representation.
+* If an ID factory is given for the contextualized class (via the `contextualize_with_id` statement), it will have a matching `@id` field in its JSON-LD representation.
 * For each field present in your object's `as_json` method *that has a matching `contextualize` statement*, `as_jsonld` will: